juandpinto/thesis-manuscript/source/12_methods.md

 All of the data used to create the CHVL came from a monolingual parsed corpus of Hebrew.
 The parsing was all done automatically using <!-- ?? -->.

-## Cleaning the corpus
+## Cleansing the corpus

-Unlike many corpora, the OpenSubtitles2018 corpus as presented in its downloadable form has already undergone significant cleaning by the OPUS team.[@LisonOpenSubtitles2016Extractinglarge2016] This is good news, since data cleaning is often the most laborious part of the process.
-However, there is one issue that must be addressed before the corpus can be used to create a word list.
+Unlike many corpora, the OpenSubtitles2018 corpus as presented in its downloadable form has already undergone significant preprocessing by the OPUS team.[@LisonOpenSubtitles2016Extractinglarge2016] This is good news, since data cleansing is often the most laborious part of the process.
+However, there is one issue that must be addressed before the corpus can be used to create a word list: deduplication.

 The files inside the downloaded folder are organized as follows: